marta1895/marta1895/README.md

 ## What I work on

-I build end-to-end analytical projects from raw data to dashboard — pulling data, cleaning it in Python, querying it in PostgreSQL, Snowflake, and BigQuery, and shipping the answer in Tableau.
+I build end-to-end analytical projects from raw data to dashboard: pulling data, cleaning it in Python, querying it in PostgreSQL, Snowflake, and BigQuery, and shipping the answer in Tableau.
 The goal isn't to repeat headline metrics; it's to find where the business is actually leaking value and what can be done about it.

 ## Stack